rfaulhaber/clock/README.md

 # clock
-CLI tool for keeping records of how long things take (for timecards, etc.)
+CLI tool for time tracking and record keeping.